Aeroflot Flight 068

 Aeroflot Flight 068 was a regularly scheduled passenger flight operated by Aeroflot from Khabarovsk to Saint Petersburg with intermediate stops at Novosibirsk, then Koltsovo Airport in Yekaterinburg.
-On 16 March 1961, following an engine failure shortly after take off from Koltsovo Airport, the Tupolev Tu-104B operating this flight made an emergency landing on a frozen lake.
+On 16 March 1961, following an engine failure shortly after takeoff from Koltsovo Airport, the Tupolev Tu-104B operating this flight made an emergency landing on a frozen lake.
 Two crew members and three passengers died, along with two people on the ground, however 46 of those on board survived.

-The Air Accident Investigation Commission concluded the cause of the accident was the failure of engine No. 2 (right) due a broken turbine blade.
-However, the crew accidentally shut down the working engine, and that action resulted in the off-airport emergency landing.

 Aircraft

-Construction of the Tupolev Tu-104B involved was completed at the Kazan Aircraft Production Association aircraft factory on 24 July 1959.
-On 4 August 1959 the Tupolev was acquired by Aeroflot.
-At the time of the accident, the aircraft had sustained a total of 1,600 flight hours and 789 takeoff and landing cycles.